 Evaluate the licensee’s treatment of Maintenance and Test Equipment (M&TE) calibration failures.
 Verify that the licensee tracks which surveillance tests used each piece of M&TE, compares any failed M&TE calibration information to each surveillance test that used that M&TE, and then assesses the impact to system operability.

+For this sample, inspectors should consider selecting a sample to verify that the licensee’s Open Phase Isolation System (OPIS) protection components are maintained in accordance with station procedures and maintenance program [C1].

+Licensee’s implemented a voluntary industry initiative (ADAMS Accession No. ML19163A176) to address potential open phase condition concerns identified in Bulletin 2012-01, “Design Vulnerability in Electric Power System” (ADAMS Accession No. ML12074A115) that included either an automatic protection system or manual operator monitoring and actions.
+Verify that the licensee’s maintenance, including periodic tests, calibrations, setpoint verifications and inspections, is effective so that the OPIS or monitoring equipment will perform its intended function when required.

 03.02 Quality Control